svensvan/blog/_posts/2014-03-05-solr-cloud-commands.md

 ---
 layout: post
-title: "Important SolrCloud Commands"
+title: "Getting started with Cloudera SolrCloud"
 ---

-Below are steps to create a new collection using solrctl, which is part of Cloudera's SolrCloud distro.
+Below are steps to create a new collection using the solrctl command, which comes with Cloudera's SolrCloud distro.

 <pre class="prettyprint sh">
 #Generate configuration files: